ChauChorHim/Sports-tracking/README.md

 ## Usage

 ### Configuration file
+Edit the configuration file `config/badminton.json` with the following parameters:
 * path_to_video: relative path to the video for processing
 * path_to_onnx: relative path to the onnx weights of YOLOv5 model
 * path_to_save_video: relative path to the processed video and .avi is the only supported format for now